General information about COVID-19 treatments

 Many people who become ill with COVID-19 will experience mild symptoms and are able to recover at home.
 Symptomatic treatment options such as getting plenty of rest, pushing fluids, over-the-counter cold and flu medications, and over-the-counter painkillers can help to alleviate fever and other symptoms.
 It is important to monitor symptoms carefully.
 Signs that you may need help from a medical professional include difficulty breathing, difficulty keeping fluids down, high fever, rapid pulse, a pulse ox below 90, and/or elevated blood pressure.
 In a medical emergency, always call 9-1-1.

 Certain people are at higher risk of becoming seriously ill from COVID-19:

 - Those who aren’t up to date on COVID-19 vaccines

-For additional information for people who are at higher risk of severe illness, please visit 'people at higher risk for severe illness'.
+For additional information for people who are at higher risk of severe illness [external link].

 Telehealth means connecting with a health care provider over the phone or through a video call.

 - Find a telehealth provider and make an appointment.
 Many insurance companies provide telehealth services for their members.
 Contact your insurance company to learn if telehealth services are available through your plan.
-If you don’t have insurance, you can find an appointment using a fee-based telehealth company.
+If you don’t have insurance, you can find an appointment using a fee-based telehealth company [external link].
 Many providers offer same-day or next-day appointments.

 - The telehealth provider will ask you some questions to find out if treatment is right for you and what kind of treatment you might be able to take.